+(you do not need to enable any services for this).
 To recompile the guest kernel modules, use this command:

-/etc/init.d/vboxadd setup
+/usr/lib/VBoxGuestAdditions/vboxadd setup

 After compilation you should reboot your guest to ensure that the new modules are actually used.